Automatic Debiased Machine Learning for Covariate Shifts: The method and theory

+where the first equality follows from the definition of $\Delta$ and linearity, and the second equality uses equation (\ref{eq:debias_func}).
+Thus, the debiased expression differs from $\theta_{0}$ only by the expected product of the errors in the representer and the regression function.
+In particular, when $\alpha = \alpha_{0}$ or $\gamma = \gamma_{0}$, the bias vanishes completely.
+This is known as a double robustness property, as demonstrated by \citet{chernozhukov2018global} for the general case of target parameters given as linear functionals of a regression.

-Using this bias correction to estimate the parameter of interest depends crucially on being able to estimate the $\alpha_{0}(X)$ of equation (\ref{eq:debias_func}).
-This $\alpha_{0}(X)$ can be identified as the minimizing value of the expectation of a known function of $\alpha$,
+Using this bias correction to estimate the parameter of interest depends crucially on being able to estimate $\alpha_{0}(X)$ from equation (\ref{eq:debias_func}).
+This $\alpha_{0}$ can be identified as the minimizer of the following variational problem: